Mosquito-borne disease: Chikungunya

 Laboratory blood tests can identify evidence of chikungunya or other similar viruses such as dengue and Zika.
 Blood test may confirm the presence of IgM and IgG anti-chikungunya antibodies.
 IgM antibodies are highest 3 to 5 weeks after the beginning of symptoms and will continue be present for about 2 months.

 Prevention

 There is a re-emergence of mosquito vectored viruses (arthropod-borne viruses) called arboviruses carried by the Aedes aegypti mosquito.
 Examples are the Zika virus, chikungunya virus, yellow fever and dengue fever.
 The re-emergence of the viruses has been at a faster rate, and over a wider geographic area, than in the past.
 The rapid re-emergence is due to expanding global transportation networks, the mosquito's increasing ability to adapt to urban settings, the disruption of traditional land use and the inability to control expanding mosquito populations.
 Like malaria, arboviruses do not have a vaccine.
 (The only exception is yellow fever.)
 Prevention is focused on reducing the adult mosquito populations, controlling mosquito larvae and protecting individuals from mosquito bites.
 Depending on the mosquito vector, and the affected community, a variety of prevention methods may be deployed at one time.

+Mosquito borne diseases are indirectly contagious, a mosquito needs to get infected from biting a patient first than transfer it to the next thus, they both need to be in the general area.
+Mosquito control measures during the Panama canal construction provide the only successful case study of reducing from outbreak status s to zero-malaria and zero-yellow fever, where among applied measures the authority achieve zero yellow fever and zero malaria status where patients were aggressively treat in off-site facilities.
+Most of the current testing for mosquito-borne diseases is extremely costly, often requiring expensive equipment, resources, and laboratory staff.
+This is an increasing need for low cost, accessible, easily detectable and dispensable assays that can detect the presence of these mosquito-borne diseases.
+Further research into these point of care detection methods, especially in rural areas when dengue is most prevalent, would allow for increased monitoring, detection and prevention of mosquito-borne viruses.